edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 4.3 ARC Controller Architectures

-We implement 15 controller variants spanning classical, optimal, and adaptive control theory:
+We implement 15 controller variants stemming from basic feedback control to optimal and robust control (see Table \ref{tab:controllers}).
+We implement this broad family to systematically test which control-theoretic properties—such as integral action, optimality, robustness, or adaptation—are necessary for effective affective regulation.

 #### 4.3.1 Proportional Controllers